georgeonalo/rentzone-github-actions-terraform-ecs-project/README.md

-# Rentzone github actions terraform ecs project
+# Rentzone GitHub Actions Terraform ECS Project

 In this cap stone project, i deployed a dynamic car rental web application called Rentzone in AWS using CI/CD pipelines and GitHub Actions.